Sneha0607/ms_teams/README.md

   5) simple-peer library (node.js style API for WebRTC)

 ### Features
-  1) Mandatory functionality achieved: two participants should be able connect with each other to have a video conversation.
+  1. Mandatory functionality achieved: two participants should be able connect with each other to have a video conversation.
-  2) Adapted to the new functionality: chat feature.
+  2. Adapted to the new functionality: chat feature.
-  3) Added extra features:
+  3. Added extra features:
-    i.
-User authentication
+    1. User authentication
-    ii.
-More than two people can connect in a video meeting iii.
-Meetings can be started now or can be scheduled at any time and date iv.
-Participants list can be viewed
+    2. More than two people can connect in a video meeting
+    3. Meetings can be started now or can be scheduled at any time and date
+    4. Participants list can be viewed
-    v.
-Toggle audio and video
+    5. Toggle audio and video
-    vi.
-Video can be viewed in full screen and picture-in-picture mode vii.
-Users can chat before, during and even after the meeting has ended viii.
-Any number of teams can be created, in which anyone can create meetings ix.
-Joining to a meeting doesn't really requires a link or a code
+    6. Video can be viewed in full screen and picture-in-picture mode
+    7. Users can chat before, during and even after the meeting has ended
+    8. Any number of teams can be created, in which anyone can create meetings
+    9. Joining to a meeting doesn't really requires a link or a code
-    x.
-User activities can be viewed
+    10. User activities can be viewed
-    xi.
-Community Chats
+    11. Community Chats
-    xii.
-Calendar for scheduled meetings
+    12. Calendar for scheduled meetings
-    xiii.
-Task Manager
+    13. Task Manager
   4) Added bonus features:
-    i.
-All the meeting chats can be exported as a PDF for future reference ii.
-An interactive whiteboard, where all participants of the meeting can collaborate iii.
-Voice Assistant which helps as a guide for the app
+    1. All the meeting chats can be exported as a PDF for future reference
+    2. An interactive whiteboard, where all participants of the meeting can collaborate
+    3. Voice Assistant which helps as a guide for the app

 ### Installation
 ```